dr8co/PrivacyShield/README.md

 The [Serpent cipher](https://en.wikipedia.org/wiki/Serpent_(cipher))
-is used for the first step because it is a conservative and secure cipher with more rounds than [AES cipher](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) (32 rounds vs 14 rounds, hence a larger security margin) that is resistant to cryptanalysis.
+is used for the first step because it is a conservative and secure cipher with more rounds than [AES cipher](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) (32 rounds vs. 14 rounds, hence a larger security margin) that is resistant to cryptanalysis.
 The [counter mode (CTR)](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Counter_(CTR)) is used for it because it is a fast and secure mode that is resistant to padding oracle attacks.
 A non-deterministic random [nonce](https://en.wikipedia.org/wiki/Cryptographic_nonce)